infochimps-labs/ironfan-pantry/cookbooks/strongswan/README.md

 # strongswan chef cookbook

 My most important words for you to remember when adjusting any IPSEC configurations are this:

-`"left is local to the machine where the file that you are reading it in resides; right is remote in the same manner"` SO, on the server side left is local to the server and on the client left is local to that client.
+		left is local to the machine where the file that you are reading it in resides; right is remote in the same manner

+SO, on the server side left is local to the server and on the client left is local to that client.
 Remembering this will save you many a headache when working with VPNs and their setup.

 ##Overview